On Top of Old Smoky: History as folk song

-It is unclear when, where and by whom the song was first sung.
-In historical times folk songs were the informal property of the communities that sang them, passed down through generations.
+It is unclear when, where, and by whom the song was first sung.
+In historical times, folk songs were the informal property of the communities that sang them, passed down through generations.
 They were published only when a curious person took the trouble to visit singers and document their songs, an activity that in America began only around the turn of the 20th century.
-For this reason it is unlikely that an originator of "On Top of Old Smoky" could ever be identified.
+For this reason, it is unlikely that an originator of "On Top of Old Smoky" could ever be identified.

 One of the earliest versions of "On Top of Old Smoky" to be recorded in fieldwork was written down by the English folklorist Cecil Sharp, who during the First World War made three summer field trips to the Appalachian Mountains seeking folk songs, accompanied and assisted by Maud Karpeles.
 Sharp and Karpeles found to their delight that the Appalachians, then geographically isolated, were a strong preserve of traditional music and that many of the people they met were naturally gifted singers who knew a great number of songs.
 They were also intrigued to find that many of the songs the people sang to them were versions of songs Sharp had earlier collected from people in rural England, suggesting that the ancestors of the Appalachian residents had brought them over from the old country.

 The version of "On Top of Old Smoky" that Sharp and Karpeles collected was sung to them on 29 July 1916 by Miss Memory Shelton in Alleghany, Madison County, North Carolina.
-Shelton was part of a family several of whose members sang for Sharp.
+Shelton was part of a family of which several members sang for Sharp.
 The first verse as she sang it was transcribed by Sharp and Karpeles as follows:

 In the lyrics, sparking is a now-rare word that means "courting".
 As can be seen, Memory Shelton also avoided the extreme prolongation of the syllables of Smoky and lover that are customary today, instead assigning just one musical beat to Smo- and lov- and two to -key and -er.
 The version Shelton sang has twelve verses.
-It was published twice; first in the preliminary volume of folk songs prepared by Sharp and Karpeles after their first summer of fieldwork (Sharp and Karpeles 1917), then in 1932 after Sharp's death, in the much larger compendium of Appalachian folk songs that Karpeles edited from the full notes of their three summers' fieldwork.
+It was published twice: first in the preliminary volume of folk songs prepared by Sharp and Karpeles after their first summer of fieldwork (Sharp and Karpeles 1917), then in 1932 after Sharp's death, in the much larger compendium of Appalachian folk songs that Karpeles edited from the full notes of their three summers' fieldwork.

-American field workers were also active in the Appalachians.
+American fieldworkers were also active in the Appalachians.
 A (tuneless) text for "On Top of Old Smoky", similar to what Memory Shelton sang, was published by E. C. Perrow in 1915, slightly before Sharp's fieldwork.
 In the following decades, still further variants of "On Top of Old Smoky" were recorded by fieldworkers in North Carolina and Tennessee.